jameschang.co [experience] [/now] résumé.pdf ↓

 The software landscape had two bad options: legal-services firms selling hour-based consulting (slow, not scalable), or generic compliance SaaS built for public companies (overkill, expensive, nothing to do with how an importer actually operates).
 There was a gap for product-shaped software built from the importer's real workflow.

-What I'd do differently.
-I originally shipped under the name "FSVP Pro" — accurate for v1, but too narrow.
-Rebranding to Aleph Co. mid-build cost weeks I didn't need to spend.
-I should have named it for the shape of the platform, not the shape of the first module.
+What we'd do differently.
+We originally shipped under the name "FSVP Pro" — accurate for v1, but too narrow.
+Rebranding to Aleph Co. mid-build cost weeks we didn't need to spend.
+We should have named it for the shape of the platform, not the shape of the first module.

 Gannett / USA Today Network (LocaliQ) · 2022–2024 · Senior PM